List of Playboy Playmates of 1967: August

-DeDe Lind (born Diane Lind; April 15, 1947) was Playboy magazine's Playmate of the Month for its August 1967 issue.
+DeDe Lind (April 15, 1947 – February 4, 2020) Born Diane Gayle Lind; was Playboy magazine's Playmate of the Month for its August 1967 issue.
 Her centerfold was photographed by Mario Casilli.

+DeDe died February 4, 2020, from ovarian cancer in Boca Raton, Florida.
+She was 72.

 September

 Angela Dorian (born Victoria Vetri; September 26, 1944) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its September 1967 issue and Playmate of the Year for 1968.
 Her centerfold was photographed by Carl Gunther.

 October

 Reagan Diana Wilson (born March 6, 1947) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its October 1967 issue.
 Her centerfold was photographed by Ron Vogel.
 Wilson again posed nude for Playboy for the pictorial "Playmates Forever!" in December 1979.

 November

 Kaya Christian (born October 4, 1946) was Playboy magazine's Playmate of the Month for its November 1967 issue.
 Her centerfold was photographed by William Figge and Ed DeLong.